stenskjaer/aristotelica/README.md

 This is the repository of the *Aristotelica* catalogue interface.
 Once completed this application will provide the most complete catalogue of commentaries on Aristotle's *De anima*, but this is only the beginning.

 Aristotelica will:
-- Enable registration, browsing, and editing of scholarly data digital.
+- Enable registration, browsing, and editing of scholarly data about the Aristotelian tradition.
 - Be able to handle all kinds of Aristotelian commentaries.
 - Be open to contributions from the scholarly community.
-- Integrate with the [*Scholastical Commentaries and Texts Archive*](https://scta.info), an existing platforms for first class digital text editing and preservation.
+- Integrate with the [*Scholastical Commentaries and Texts Archive*](https://scta.info), an existing selection of software for metadata aggregation and first class digital text editing and preservation.

+There is not yet any publicly availabe version of the website.
+This is only the repository for the source code.

 ## Tech stack